The 20 Best Potter Syndrome Doctors in Japan

 Kobe, JP

-Shinya Tairaku practices in Kobe, Japan.
+Shinya Tairaku practices practicing medicine in Kobe, Japan.
 Tairaku is rated as an Experienced expert by MediFind in the treatment of Potter Syndrome.
-Their top areas of expertise are Congenital Cytomegalovirus, Cytomegalic Inclusion Disease, Cytomegalovirus Infection, and Potter Syndrome.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Congenital Cytomegalovirus, Cytomegalic Inclusion Disease, Cytomegalovirus Infection, and Primary Lateral Sclerosis.

 Experienced in Potter Syndrome